Interfaces for EDI 850 & 855 Messages

 EDI Validation

 Since we’re just doing some EDI validation, we’re not altering our structure in any way.
 All we’re doing is validating our CTT elements.
-We’re making sure that the count of our P01’s equals that CTT by checking that our line items all equal to our total.
+We’re making sure that the count of our P01s equals that CTT by checking that our line items all equal to our total.
 If they don’t match, then we’re reverse spitting out this validation element.
-We’re actually adding on to our XML structure here if we have a mismatch – which we will then use later in our validation steps.
+We’re actually adding to our XML structure here if we have a mismatch, which we will then use later in our validation steps.

 Routing EDI Messages

 Next, we move into the routing stage.
-In this stage, we’ve got some routing rules set up – this is the primary way of sending a certain message to any subset of target systems.
+In this stage, we’ve set up some routing rules, which are the primary way of sending a certain message to any subset of target systems.
 For example – here, I have this rule that I’ve assembled to say if my BEG07 equals AC, then my receiver requests an acknowledgment.
 Then I’ll go ahead and send the message to my EDI 855 creation route.
 In all cases, I want to go ahead and update my database.

 Updating Database with EDI Transactions